 Once they know exactly what they need, users search for the best price.
 It’s best if your brand is visible in shopping campaign ads, which is a great way to stand out from your competitors.

 If users still doubt, you can nurture them with precisely targeted ads on the Notify CRM, based on their search queries and interests.

 Target Audience Segmentation Best Practices

 We’ve collected a few best practices that will help you segment your audience in the right way.

 - Don’t overdo it.
 Audience segmentation is all about balance.
 If you narrow your audience down too much, it will stop bringing you money because only a few people will meet all of your segmentation criteria.
 It’s best if you aim at providing every member of your audience with exciting and personalized content in the first place and use segmentation as a supportive tool to help you achieve that goal.

 - Test and improve.
 It’s important to monitor how your audience changes and adjust your strategies to meet these changes.
-Sometimes, you need to revise segments that were effective before, do some more research, and tests to create better segments.
-Your audience is an ever changing living organism, so there’s always room for improvement.
+Sometimes, you need to revise segments that were effective before and do some more research, and tests to create better segments.
+Your audience is an ever-changing living organism, so there’s always room for improvement.